gottfriedleibniz/lmprof/README.md

 --
 state = lmprof.start(...)

--- stop([output_path]): Stop the profiler singleton and build its results.
-If no --  output_path is supplied a formatted Lua table or string is returned.
+-- stop(): Stop the profiler singleton and build its results.
+Returning a --  formatted Lua table or string; nil on failure.
---  Otherwise, the success of the IO (true/false) is returned.
 --
---  lmprof_report.h contains the specifications for the different "result" --  structures depending on the profile mode.
+--  lmprof_report.h contains the specifications for the different "result" --  structures depending on the profile mode. result = lmprof.stop()
---
---  output_path - a file-path string where the formatted results are written.
---    For 'graph' profiling, the generated output is a Lua compatible table that --    can be loaded with 'require' or 'dofile'.
-Meanwhile, 'trace' profiling --    will generate a JSON file.
---
--- *NOTE*: output_path requires LMPROF_FILE_API to be enabled (see 'has_io').
-result = lmprof.stop([output_path])

 -- quit(): Preempt any active profiler state without reporting its results. lmprof.quit()

 -- Additional profiling inputs.
 --
--- lmprof_profile_X(input, output_path, ...): Profile the 'input' the object.
--- Placing the result of the profiling (see lmprof_stop) onto the stack.
-Note, -- all trailing arguments correspond to its mode (see lmprof_start).
+-- lmprof_profile_X(input, ...): Profile the 'input' the object.
+Placing the -- result of the profiling (see lmprof_stop) onto the stack.
+Note, all trailing -- arguments correspond to its mode (see lmprof_start).

+-- file(input_path, ...):
 --
---  output_path - Optional filepath to write formatted results, see 'stop'.
-All --    other arguments correspond to its mode.
-This function require an explicit --    'nil' output_path parameter to denote the result is to be returned as a --    Lua object.
+-- Will throw a "luaL_loadfile not supported" error. result = lmprof.file(input_path, ...)

+-- string(input, ...):
 --
--- *NOTE*: output_path requires LMPROF_FILE_API to be enabled (see 'has_io').
+-- Profile the given input script (loading with luaL_loadstring). result = lmprof.string(input, ...)

--- file(input_path, output_path, ...):
+-- func(input, ...):
 --
--- Profile the script at the given path. result = lmprof.file(input_path, output_path, ...)

--- string(input, output_path, ...):
---
--- Profile the given input script (loading with luaL_loadstring). result = lmprof.string(input, output_path, ...)

--- func(input, output_path, ...):
---
--- profile the given function argument (invoking with lua_pcall). result = lmprof.func(input, output_path, ...)
+-- profile the given function argument (invoking with lua_pcall). result = lmprof.func(input, ...)
 ```

 ### Miscellaneous